-This study applies new rock luminescence techniques to a well-constrained test scenario provided by flat-topped boulders from the Beinn Alligin rock avalanche in NW Scotland (a wet, temperate climate), which are lithologically consistent (Torridonian sandstones), have known-age road-cuts for parameterisation of μ and $\overline{\sigma\varphi_0}$, have known cosmogenic nuclide exposure ages (4.54 ± 0.27 ka) and independently-derived Holocene erosion rates (ca. 3.3 to 12.0 mm/ka).
+This study applies the new rock luminescence techniques to a well-constrained test scenario provided by flat-topped boulders from the Beinn Alligin rock avalanche in NW Scotland (a wet, temperate climate), which are lithologically consistent (Torridonian sandstones), have known-age road-cuts for parameterisation of μ and $\overline{\sigma}\varphi_0$, have known cosmogenic nuclide exposure ages (4.22 ± 0.34 ka) and independently-derived Holocene erosion rates (ca. 3.3 to 12.0 mm/ka).
 Applying the rock luminescence techniques for exposure dating underestimated the cosmogenic nuclide ages for the Beinn Alligin rock avalanche expected due to high erosion rates (as supported by field evidence of quartz grain protrusions on the rock surfaces).
 Alternatively, the erosion rates determined were consistent with expected rates that were independently measured in the field from boulder-edge roundness when considering the relative timescales of the time-averaged erosion rates.
-The findings show that the luminescence erosion-meter has the resolution and sensitivity required to detect transient erosion of boulders over the last 4.5 ka.
-The transient erosion rates reflect the stochastic nature of erosional processes in the wet, temperate region of NW Scotland, likely in response to the known fluctuations in moisture availability (and to a lesser extent temperature), which control the extent of chemical weathering.
-This study demonstrates that the luminescence erosion-meter has huge potential for inferring erosion rates on sub-millennial scales for both steady-state and transient states of erosion (i.e. stochastic processes), which is currently impossible with other techniques.
-Larger sample populations and careful sampling of rock surfaces (avoiding the potential for rock pools and trickle paths) will likely be key for accurate measurements of landscape-scale erosion, and the use of a MET-pIRIR protocol (50, 150 and 225 °C) is advantageous as it can identify samples suffering from complexities that would not have been observed using only the standard IRSL signal measured at 50 °C, such as that introduced by withinsample variability (e.g. surficial coatings).
+The findings show that the luminescence erosion-meter has the resolution and sensitivity required to detect transient erosion of boulders over the last 4 ka reflecting the stochastic nature of erosional processes in the wet, temperate region of NW Scotland, likely in response to the known fluctuations in moisture availability (and to a lesser extent temperature), which control the extent of chemical weathering.
+This study demonstrates that the luminescence erosion-meter has huge potential for inferring erosion rates on submillennial scales for both steady-state and transient states of erosion (i.e. stochastic processes), which is currently impossible with other techniques.
+Larger sample populations and careful sampling of rock surfaces (avoiding the potential for rock pools and trickle paths) will likely be key for accurate measurements of landscape-scale erosion, and the use of a MET-pIRIR

+- protocol (50, 150 and 225 °C) is advantageous as it can identify samples suffering from the complexities introduced by within- - sample variability (e.g. surficial coatings).